pymupdf/PyMuPDF/docs/annot.rst

       :arg str modDate: *(new in v1.16.10)* date of last modification.
 If given, should be in PDF datetime format.
       :arg str subject: *(new in v1.16.10)* see description in :attr:`info`.

-   .. method:: setLineEnds(start, end)
+   .. method:: set_line_ends(start, end)

       Sets an annotation's line ending styles.
 Each of these annotation types is defined by a list of points which are connected by lines.
 The symbol identified by *start* is attached to the first point, and *end* to the last point of this list.
 For unsupported annotation types, a no-operation with a warning message results.

       .. note::

          * While only 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotations can have these properties, (Py-) MuPDF does not support line ends for 'FreeText', because the call-out variant for these is not supported.
          * *(Changed in v1.16.16)* Some symbols have an interior area (diamonds, circles, squares, etc.).
 By default, these areas are filled with the fill color of the annotation.
 If this is *None*, then white is chosen.
-The *fill_color* argument of :meth:`Annot.update` can now be used to override this.
+The *fill_color* argument of :meth:`Annot.update` can now be used to override this and give line end symbols their own fill color.

       :arg int start: The symbol number for the first point.
       :arg int end: The symbol number for the last point.

-   .. method:: setOC(xref)
+   .. method:: set_oc(xref)

-      Set the annotation's visibility using optional content groups.
-This visibility can be controlled by user interfaces provided by supporting PDF viewers and is independent from other parameters like ::attr:`Annot.flags`.
+      Set the annotation's visibility using PDF optional content mechanisms.
+This visibility is controlled by the user interface of supporting PDF viewers.
+It is independent from other attributes like :attr:`Annot.flags`.

-      :arg int xref: :data:`xref` of an optional contents group (OCG).
-If zero, any previous enty will be removed.
-An exception occurs if the xref does not point to a valid PDF object.
+      :arg int xref: the :data:`xref` of an optional contents group (OCG or OCMD).
+Any previous xref will be overwritten.
+If zero, a previous entry will be removed.
+An exception occurs if the xref is not zero and does not point to a valid PDF object.

+      .. note:: This does **not require executing** :meth:`Annot.update` to take effect.

-   .. method:: getOC()
+   .. method:: get_oc()

-      Return the :data:`xref` of an optional content group, or zero if there is none.
+      Return the :data:`xref` of an optional content object, or zero if there is none.

       :returns: zero or the xref of an OCG (or OCMD).

+   .. method:: set_open(value)

+      *(New in v1.18.4)*

+      Set the annotation's Popup annotation to open or closed -- **or** the annotation itself, if its type is 'Text' ("sticky note").

+      :arg bool value: the desired open state.

+   .. method:: set_popup(rect)

+      *(New in v1.18.4)*

+      Create a Popup annotation for the annotation and specify its rectangle.
+If the Popup already exists, only its rectangle is updated.

+      :arg rect_like rect: the desired rectangle.

-   .. method:: setOpacity(value)
+   .. method:: set_opacity(value)

       Set the annotation's transparency.
 Opacity can also be set in :meth:`Annot.update`.